 The 41st Regiment of Foot was raised in 1719 by Colonel Edmund Fielding, as ‘Edmund Fielding’s Regiment of Foot’ and drew its troops from independent companies of invalids: men otherwise considered too ill, old or injured for active service.
 He also recruited Chelsea out-pensioners, who were men who received a pension from the Royal Hospital Chelsea, but lived in their own homes.

 During its early years the regiment performed garrison duties at Portsmouth.
 It was re-titled the Royal Invalids in 1741.
-Ten years later, it was given the number 41 in the line infantry order of precedence. in 1787, it discharged its pensioners, gave up the ‘Royal Invalids’ title and started normal recruitment ready for active service overseas. on 23 January 1788 a young lieutenant, Arthur Wellesley, the future Duke of Wellington, joined the regiment.
+Ten years later, it was given the number 41 in the line infantry order of precedence. in 1787, it discharged its pensioners, gave up the ‘Royal Invalids’ title and started normal recruitment ready for active service overseas.
+On 23 January 1788 a young lieutenant, Arthur Wellesley, the future Duke of Wellington, joined the regiment.

 Its first overseas deployment came during the French Revolutionary Wars (1793-1802), when it helped capture Martinique in March 1794.
 It also took part in the attack on Guadeloupe in April that year.